 1. Ilha Grande has several great restaurants, especially around Vila do Abraão, serving fresh seafood, Brazilian specialties, and casual meals.

-2. The best time to visit is during the dry season from May to September, when trails are less muddy, the sun is out, and the beaches are at their best; December can be beautiful too, but rain is more frequent (we did not mind it).
+2. The best time to visit is during the dry season from May to September, when trails are less muddy, the sun is out, and the beaches are at their best; December can be beautiful too, but rain is more frequent (we did not mind it) and neither did our daughter.

 3. For clothing, bring lightweight, breathable clothes, hiking shoes for the trails, swimwear, a hat, sunscreen, and plenty of mosquito repellent.